fredclausen/adsb-pi-book/installation/rtl-sdr.md

 What this is showing you is the current SDR's configuration and what it will be changing to.
 Please pay attention to the `Serial Number` lines in the `Current` and `New` sections.
 If all looks good, press the `y` key on your keyboard and then enter.
 That will save the change to the device.
 Otherwise, if you made a mistake hit `n` and then enter and try again.

 After you've saved the changes please disconnect the SDR you have attached to the system.
-This is necessary so that the RTl-SDR will use the new configuration.
+This is necessary so that the RTL-SDR will use the new configuration.

 If you have any more SDRs you would like to configure please connect it now and hit `Yes` on the screen that pops up, otherwise, hit no and proceed to the next step.